 As the final segment of analysis, let me share the trend of TickPick.
 I used Google Trend to check how frequently “TickPick” is searched on Google over the past 5 years.
 Google Trend is a useful tool to measure the interest of people.
 The more frequently people search on Google, the more popular or trendy it is.
 The Google Trend (may not visible on a mobile phone) of the online trading platform below shows that people have increasingly shown an interest in TickPick over that period.

 If this trend continues, the level of interest is likely to go up in the future as well.
 Please note that the trend is from the U.S. If I divide it by state, we can see that the largest interest came from New Jersey.

 If you click the list icon at the bottom right, you will be able to see the state rank.
 The second biggest state is New York followed by Pennsylvania, Massachusetts, and Michigan.
 Maybe you are one of these states?
 And these might tell us that many sports or art fans live in those cities.

 When you lost a chance of getting tickets from official sellers, don’t get disappointed.
 It seems like TickPick has been trusted and supported by most of the users according to my customer reviews analysis.
 I found that they cover a wide range of categories, so I guess you would find many useful tickets on their platform.
 Go check their website and plan your next game!

 Their website has several useful information for sports fans such as seating charts of major stadiums.
 Go check the following link to check your seats.

 Seating Chart: TickPick Seating Charts

-Their main page also has a convenient feature where you can search an artist, a team, an event, or venue for a ticket.
+Their main page also has a convenient feature where you can search for an artist, a team, an event, or a venue for a ticket.
 Go check the link to search your favorite artist or team.